 Special-needs education in Canada

-As is the case with most education-related matters in Canada, each province is largely responsible for how they handle students whose behavioural, communication, intellectual or physical needs can’t be met by the standard education system.
-The government abides by the principle that children with special needs should be kept in mainstream schools as far as possible, with individualised assistance, concessions or special arrangements made to support students.
-For those with more severe disabilities that need intensive support, there are special schools available.
+As with most education-related matters in Canada, each province is largely responsible for how they handle students whose behavioural, communication, intellectual, or physical needs can’t be met by the standard education system.
+The overarching principle is to keep children with special needs in mainstream schools whenever possible, offering individualised assistance, accommodations, or special arrangements to support their learning experience.

 Tutors in Canada